Chicks & Ducklings

 Heat:

-Please set up your broody area prior to picking up your chicks and ducking’s.
+Please set up your broody area before picking up your chicks and duckings.

 -Chicks and ducklings cannot regulate their temperature until they start to grow feathers and are a few weeks old.

--Chicks need a safe heat source and a constant temperature between 32 degrees Celsius or 89.6 degrees Fahrenheit.
+-Chicks need a safe heat source and a constant temperature between 32 degrees Celsius and 89.6 degrees Fahrenheit.

 A 250-watt incandescent bulb, safely attached, will do the trick.

--Use a 18 inch cardboard brooder guard to keep out drafts
+-Use an 18-inch cardboard brooder guard to keep out drafts

 -We like to use this style of chick feeder for freshly hatched chicks.

--Line the bottom of your chick brooder area with paper towel during the first few days.
+-Line the bottom of your chick brooder area with paper towel sheets during the first few days.

 -Sprinkle feed onto the paper towel around the feeder and encourage the chicks to eat.